t3manish/MySQL/README.md

 # MySQL
-Hi This Manish
-MY SQL Notes
+Hi this is manish MYSQL Notes